Senior Research Scientist

 I received my M.Sc. degree in EE from the

 Technical University of Budapest in 1989 and a Ph.D. degree in EE from Vanderbilt University in 1995.
 I am currently an Associate Professor at the Electrical Engineering and Computer Science Department and a Senior Research Scientist at the Institute for Software Integrated Systems (ISIS) at Vanderbilt University.

-The course I teach on introductory programming was featured in a
+top ten research stories of Vanderbilt in 2013.
+The course I teach on introductory programming was featured in the